alessiomora/Esercizi/docker-compose-example/README.md

 Stop the application, either by running docker compose down from within your project directory in the second terminal, or by hitting CTRL+C in the original terminal where you started the app.

+Step 8

-Step 5: Edit the Compose file to add a bind mount
+Edit the Compose file to add a bind mount.

 Edit the compose.yaml file in your project directory to add a bind mount for the web service:

 ```